A sprint tri offering a bike and run course closed to traffic, spectacular water views and a fabulous finish in historic Fort Taber Park.

 The Whaling City Triathlon is a sprint distance triathlon to be held on Sunday, July 6, 2014 at Fort Taber Park at the corner of South and East Rodney French Blvd in New Bedford, MA, the world's most famous whaling era seaport and the number one fishing port in America.

 Adding to the appeal of coming to New Bedford for the 2014 Whaling City Triathlon, the legendary Charles W. Morgan, the world's last surviving wooden whaling ship and America's oldest merchant ship, will be docked at New Bedford State Pier the weekend of the race.
-The Morgan is a National Historic Landmark built in 1841 that is hitting the water again after a nearly $7 million, 5-year restoration project at Mystic Seaport.
+The Morgan is a National Historic Landmark built in 1841 that sets sail again after a nearly $7 million, 5-year restoration project at Mystic Seaport.
 Learn more about this historic event with a click here.

 The 2014 Whaling City Triathlon will also host the 3rd annual TRI TEAM CHALLENGE offering prizes worth thousands of dollars including $500 cash to the 1st place team and all official teams receive $100 rebate.
 The 2014 race will also include a SPLASH 'N DASH (swim-run only) and FAMILY FRIENDS and BEGINNERS category (details below).